Periodontal Maintenance at Dentist in Wichita, KS

 Periodontal disease may cause red, swollen gums that bleed.
 If left untreated, these gums may separate from the teeth and the supporting gum tissue and bone may deteriorate.
 This can lead to tooth loss

-Bacteria found in plaque produces toxins or poisons that irritate the gums, which may cause them to turn red, swell and bleed easily.
+The bacteria found in plaque produce toxins or poisons that irritate the gums, which may cause them to turn red, swell and bleed easily.
 If this irritation is prolonged, the gums separate from the teeth, causing pockets (spaces) to form.
-As periodontal diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate, leading to tooth loss.
+As periodontal diseases progress, the supporting gum tissue and bone that hold teeth in place deteriorate, leading to tooth loss.

 Preventing Gum Disease